fortrabbit/legal/data-collection.md

 ### App level logs

 Application logs are secured behind key-based or password-based SSH access so that only clients have access to individual logs.
 App level logs are rotated with `logrotate` on a daily basis and a cap of 100 MB per uncompressed log file.
 You will most likely find different available historic logging time frames per type of log file.
 Log files can not be edited by clients.
-They are retained with the App, so if the App get's removed these logs will be removed as well.
+They are retained with the App, so if the App gets removed these logs will be removed as well.

 #### Web access logs